Year ended 31 July 2024

 Responsibilities for the financial statements and the audit

-In preparing the financial statements, the Council is responsible for assessing the group and College’s ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless the Council either intends to liquidate the group and College or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Council is responsible for assessing the group’s and the University’s ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless the Council either intends to liquidate the group or University or to cease operations, or has no realistic alternative but to do so.

 Auditors’ responsibilities for the audit of the financial statements

-• challenging assumptions and judgements made by management in determining significant accounting estimates (because of the risk of management bias) in particular in relation to the valuation of investment properties, the valuation of the College’s investment in its subsidiaries and the calculation of the USS pension provision;
+• challenging assumptions and judgements made by management in determining accounting estimates (because of the risk of management bias) in particular in relation to the valuation of investment properties and the valuation of the University’s investment in its subsidiaries;

-• considering the classification of non-recurring transactions within the cash flow statement; and
+• considering the classification of nonrecurring transactions within the cash flow statement;

-• discussions with management, internal audit and those charged with governance, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud.
+• discussions with management, internal audit and those charged with governance, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; and

 There are inherent limitations in the audit procedures described above.
 We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.